modular/modular/KGEN/docs/public/programming-manual.md

     use(z)
 ```

-Note that 'var' and 'let' are completely opt-in when in 'def' declarations: you
+Note that `var` and `let` are completely opt-in when in 'def' declarations: you
 may also use implicitly declared values as normal in Python, and they get
 function scope.